 PLEASE NOTE: Innsbrook Resort has several different entrances, and mobile mapping apps may send you to one of the gates that is unattended.
 Please make sure you are being directed to the main entrance on Highway F, as described above.

 Innsbrook Resort offers rentals of condominiums, chalets and luxury homes for weekend or extended use.
 For more information, go to www.innsbrookvacations.com or email firstname.lastname@example.org.
 Hotel accommodations are also available in Wentzville (east of Innsbrook) and Warrenton (west), both of which are 20-25 minutes from the event site on Alpine Lake.

-Swim Across America - St. Louis welcomes individual and corporate sponsors to join with us in creating a memorable event for an important cause — benefiting the Siteman Cancer Center.
-If you have an interest in being a sponsor for this event, please review this guide or contact Kathy Denton if you have more questions or inquiries.
+Swim Across America - St. Louis welcomes individual and corporate partners to join with us in creating a memorable event for an important cause — benefiting the Siteman Cancer Center.
+If you have an interest in being a partner for this event, please review this guide or contact Kathy Denton if you have more questions or inquiries.

 I would like to register as: